Learn more about the accelerated programs and our center locations

-The University of Mary offers the MBA in three formats through the Centers for Accelerated and Distance Education and the Gary Tharaldson School of Business: (1) An on-site accelerated format; (2) An online accelerated format; (3) Blended, with a combination of on-site and online courses.
-Students choose a focused area of study: Accountancy, Executive Business Administration, Healthcare, Human Resource Management, or Management.
+The University of Mary offers the MBA in three formats through the University of Mary Worldwide and the Gary Tharaldson School of Business: (1) An on-site accelerated format; (2) An online accelerated format; (3) Blended, with a combination of on-site and online courses.
+Students choose a focused area of study: Accountancy, Executive Business Administration, Energy Manatement, Healthcare, Human Resource Management, or Management.

 The accelerated formats provide adult students the opportunity to complete a graduate degree in as few as 18 months while continuing to work.
 Classes are taught in seminar style, allowing for student participation and discussion and for immediate application in the workplace.

 Class size is limited in all formats to ensure interaction between students and faculty and to maintain high academic standards consistent with the University of Mary.
 Adult students enroll with a cohort and learn from one another as well as the faculty, a teaching style and learning effective for adults.

 Students in the on-site format meet one night per week for the duration of the program.
 The curriculum is distributed in a series of learner guides with detailed assignments for each week.
 The online format has a web-based curriculum that provides adult learners an opportunity to complete a graduate degree from the convenience of their computer.
 In the blended format, students may take some courses on-site and others online.

 The Gary Tharaldson School of Business at the University of Mary has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE), located in Olathe, Kansas.
 The business programs in the following degrees are accredited by the IACBE: